Just cut it.

 If it's on regular cable or local television, it's available online at the broadcaster's website or on Hulu.
 Past seasons will often be there too or available on something like Netflix.

-Consider this… Hulu Premium is $7.99 a month.
+Consider this… Hulu Premium is $7.99 a month (our review of Hulu).
 Netflix is $7.99 a month.
 Amazon Prime is $99 a year and includes all the benefits of Prime, including lots of free shows.

 Cherry pick what services you buy to get the shows you want.